Machinery and Equipment Price Index (MEPI)

 The target population for the MEPI consists of all industries in Canada that purchase machinery and equipment.

-The commodity universe for the MEPI consists of all machinery and equipment purchased by industries in Canada and corresponding to the classification by commodity incorporated in the Input-Output (IO) tables, that is the Input-Output Commodity Classification (IOCC).
+The product universe for the MEPI consists of all machinery and equipment purchased by industries in Canada and corresponding to the classification by commodity incorporated in the Supply-Use tables (SUT), that is the Supply-Use Product Classification (SUPC).

 The industry universe for the MEPI consists of all industries in Canada that purchase machinery and equipment and corresponding to the classification for final demand categories incorporated in the IO tables, that is the Input-Output Final Demand Classification (IOFDC).

-MEPI is based on a list of commodities and industries from the IOCC and IOFDC for the machinery and equipment categories.
-Indexes are calculated for 56 commodities and 66 industries and industry groups.
+MEPI is based on a list of products and industries from the SUPC and IOFDC for the machinery and equipment categories.
+Indexes are calculated for 61 products and 65 industries and industry groups.

 Data are collected from other Statistics Canada surveys and/or other sources.

-Data are collected from other Statistics Canada surveys (the Industrial Product Price Index and the Computer and Peripherals Price Indexes) and other sources (the U.S. Bureau of Labor Statistics).
+Data are collected from other Statistics Canada index programs (the Industrial Product Price Index, the Computer and Peripherals Price Indexes and the International Merchandise Trade Price Index).

 Error detection is conducted at the time of data collection and also during post collection processing, using a set of systematized error detection procedures to identify outliers and possible reporting anomalies.
 Records that fail these edits are reviewed for editing and correction when necessary or edit failure may trigger a follow-up with the respondent.